 The first time I made turmeric pickled tomatoes, I didn’t even own a dinner table.
 I served an elaborate Indian feast on a blanket spread out on my living room floor.

-We washed the spicy food down with ice-cold gin and tonics, which in retrospect seems like a strangely colonial choice.
+We washed the spicy food down with ice-cold gin and tonics, which in retrospect seems like an odd choice.
 But I digress.

 My point is, that was a long time ago (wayyyyyy before turmeric was even a thing in these parts) and I’ve been dreaming about these turmeric pickled tomatoes ever since.